afriedsam/afriedsam/README.md

 ## 📚 About Me

-I'm a junior majoring in Computer Science at the University of Michigan.
+I'm a senior majoring in Computer Science at the University of Michigan.
 I am passionate about utilizing technology and programming to solve real-world problems and enhance efficiency in daily tasks.
+This past summer I worked as a Software Engineering Intern at Datadog, and will be returning full time in August 2025.

 ## 💡 Projects